 Liver function must be evaluated using a combination of clinical factors and laboratory studies.
 A history of jaundice or ascites indicates an increased surgical risk.
 Serum albumin should be above 3 g/dL and prothrombin time less than 1.5 times normal.
 The partial thromboplastin time and platelet count should be within normal limits.
 If there are any deviations from these values, correction should be attempted with vitamin K and parenteral administration of albumin, fresh frozen plasma, or whole blood.
 Diuretic therapy may be necessary in those patients with ascites.
 Appropriate steps must be taken to control electrolyte and acid-base balance, especially hypokalemic alkalosis.
 Coagulation deficits other than those associated with prothrombin may be corrected with fresh frozen plasma and platelet concentrate.
 At the time of surgery, 10 to 12 units of whole blood should be available.

 Esophagoscopy and gastroscopy should be obtained routinely along with appropriate barium studies of the esophagus and stomach.
-Hepatosplanchnic hemodynamics can be ...
+Hepatosplanchnic hemodynamics can be determined by estimation of total hepatic blood flow, liver scan, hepatic vein ...